podulator/amazon-sagemaker-workshop/TensorFlow/README.md

 ## Structured Data Use Case:  Boston Housing

 In this module, we'll use Amazon SageMaker's prebuilt TensorFlow containers and Automatic Model Tuning to find the best model to predict prices based on the Boston Housing dataset.
-Please go to the following link for this module:  _____.
+Please go to the following link for this module:  [**Boston Housing**](../modules/Boston_Housing.md).
 Be sure to use the **downloaded** version of the applicable Jupyter notebook from this workshop repository.

 When you're finished, return here to move on to the next module.